 We are currently looking for student officers (grad or undergrad) to drive the program of

 our group.
-If you are interrested please do contact Roche.
+If you are interested please do contact Prof. Sandler.

 If you have ideas or requests for new